 Hong Kong and Macau are Special Administrative Regions (SAR) and have separate visa and entry administration.
 Travellers who exit mainland China to visit Hong Kong or Macau may require a new Chinese visa to re-enter mainland China.
 In particular, travellers with a single entry visa for China should take particular note of this requirement.
 Some travel permits, issued in Hong Kong or at Hong Kong-Macau-Chinese mainland border crossings, are valid for limited travel to designated areas only such as Shenzhen, Zhuhai or other areas in Guangdong Province.
 It is illegal to use these permits to travel to other parts of China.
 Travellers should carefully check the details on their visa.

 You may need a visa to transit China if your stopover is longer than 24 hours and requires you to leave the airport.
 However, if you are staying for less than 24 hours while transiting en route to a third country, and you have a pre-purchased outward ticket, you may not need a transit visa.
 If you need to leave the airport during the 24 hour period, you may be able to apply for a permit on arrival at the airport.
-72 hour Transit Visas are available to Australians at certain airports in Beijing, Chengdu, Guangzhou and Shanghai.
+Transit Visas for periods longer than 24 hours are available to Australians at certain airports in Beijing, Chengdu, Guangzhou, Shanghai and several other major cities in China.
 These requirements are frequently subject to change and vary between airports.
 You should check specific requirements with the nearest Embassy or Consulate of China.

 If travelling to China, your passport must be valid for at least six months after the duration of your intended stay and you must also be able to provide evidence of a return or onward ticket.